-How to upgrade clients for Windows computers in System Center Configuration Manager
+How to upgrade clients for Windows computers in Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

-You can upgrade the client on Windows computers using client installation methods or the automatic client upgrade features in Configuration Manager.
+Upgrade the Configuration Manager client on Windows computers using client installation methods or the automatic client upgrade feature.
 The following client installation methods are valid ways to upgrade client software on Windows computers:

 Group policy installation